Opening – Settlement and Kahalii

 • CV of the curator(s).

-• Short CV of the participating artist(s), as well as others that might become part of the exhibition project.
+• Short CV of the participating artist(s) (up to eight persons), as well as others that might become part of the exhibition project.

 Please provide as detailed a description as possible, while respecting the maximum word count.
 We will also accept illustrative material that is descriptive for the project, though this is not required.
 Applicants are encouraged to acquaint themselves with Hafnarborg’s layout and spaces before submitting their proposals.
 The Art Council of Hafnarborg, alongside the Director, will review all proposals and select those that will move on to the second part of the application process.